 Truth is, there’s nowhere better for eating, drinking and playing in Sydney.
-And this year, we’re welcoming four exciting new venues that promise to make this little precinct an even better location for discerning drinkers and thirsty locals.
+And we have just welcomed five exciting new venues that promise to make this little precinct an even better location for discerning drinkers and thirsty locals.

 That includes a cocktail bar with an endless gin list, a cellar door by Australia’s most iconic wine brand, a bar with its own distillery on site and a rum bar with a sailor’s purpose - to 'give back more than we take"

 Tastings from one of the world’s most prestigious wineries at 2 Nurses Walk

 Chateau Tanunda is the home of the Barossa Valley’s first vines.
 The winery was established in 1890 and they’ve been celebrated as one of Australia’s premier wineries for over 130 years.

 This iconic Australian brand has never had a cellar door in Sydney - until now.
 Chateau Tanunda have found a sandstone building that’s just as historic as their winery and transformed it to deliver the ultimate Barossa tasting experience, right here in Sydney.

 Visitors can expect a genuine cellar door atmosphere - both intriguing and authentic - with one-on-one experiences and hosted tastings featuring the 50, 100 and 150 year old vine expressions (some of the oldest vines in the world).
 Wine lovers are encouraged to book for exclusive tasting experiences with up to 18 people.

 Sign up to the Chateau Tanunda Wine Club to get early access to the cellar door in August, or watch this space for their grand opening in September.